awsrjh/aws-neuron-sdk-tmp/docs/get-started.rst

 If you are a first-time-user of Neuron, the following steps are recommended for you to get started with Neuron:

 #.
-Follow the instructions in one of the following Getting Started tutorials to get familiar with Neuron develeopment flow of your ML framework of prefrence:
+Run your first Neuron ML application by following the instructions in one of the following Getting Started tutorials to get familiar with Neuron develeopment flow of your ML framework of prefrence:

    * :ref:`tensorflow-resnet50`
    * :ref:`pytorch-restent50`
    * :ref:`mxnet-resnet50`

 #.
+Get familiar with Neuron fundamentals and tools (If you are not):

-Learn :ref:`neuron-fundamentals` such as :ref:`neuron-data-types`, :ref:`neuron-batching` and :ref:`neuroncore-pipeline`, learning Neuron fundenetals will help you utilize Neuron to develop a highly optimized ML application.
+   * Learn :ref:`neuron-fundamentals` : such as :ref:`neuron-data-types`, :ref:`neuron-batching` and :ref:`neuroncore-pipeline`, learning Neuron fundenetals will help you utilize Neuron to develop a highly optimized ML application.

+   * Get familiar with :ref:`neuron-cc`,:ref:`neuron-runtime` and :ref:`neuron-tools` by going over the overview sections and briefly reading about the supported features and capabilities of Neuron Compiler,Runtime and Tools.

 #.
-Get familiar with :ref:`neuron-cc`, :ref:`neuron-runtime` and :ref:`neuron-tools` by going over the overview sections and briefly reading about the supported features and capabilities of Neuron Compiler,Runtime and Tools.

-#.
-Learn how to tune, optimize and deploy your ML application at scale by following the instructions of one of the HowTo guides at :ref:`deploy-ml-application`.
+Deploy Neuron ML application at scale by learning how to tune, optimize and deploy your ML application at scale by following the instructions of one of the HowTo guides at :ref:`deploy-ml-application`.

 Tutorials
 ~~~~~~~~~